-News-Decoder is part of the French not-for-profit Nouvelles-Découvertes, which is governed by an eight-person board of trustees.
-Here are their profiles:
+News-Decoder is part of the French non-profit Nouvelles-Découvertes, which is governed by an eight-person board of trustees.

 Nelson Graves is the founder of News-Decoder and an experienced educator and administrator who has taught and worked on three continents.
 He was a correspondent, bureau chief and regional managing editor at Reuters, holding posts in Washington, Paris, New Delhi, Kuala Lumpur, Milan and Tokyo.
 He later served as admissions director at Johns Hopkins University’s graduate program in international relations in Europe, and has worked with schools around the world.